streamlinecoreinitiative/gatcha/README.md

 3. Fill in `PayPal Client ID` and `PayPal Secret` fields.
 4. Choose either **Sandbox** or **Live** mode.
 5. Click **Save PayPal** to apply the settings.
+6. Add a PayPal webhook for `https://<your-domain>/api/paypal_webhook` and subscribe to checkout order events.

 These values are stored in the database and used by the server when rendering PayPal buttons.